mikeizbicki/cmc-csci040/topic_10_Python_LLMs/README.md

 ### Step 2: Create the Document Summarizer

 Create a file `docsum.py` that:
-1. takes a file (of any type) as a command line argument
+1. takes a file path or url as a command line argument
-1. summarizes that file using the Groq API
+1. summarizes contents using the Groq API
+1. the program must be able to work with:
+    1. ordinary text documents
+    1. html files
+    1. pdf files
+    1. images

 > **Useful links:**
 >